 Three groups of undergraduate students, referred to as the experimental groups, were trained under our paradigm.
 These groups varied only in the type of retrieval practice participants were given (recall vs. recognition vs. recall-then-recognition).
-Participants were first asked to study PowerPoint-style slides (included in the supplementary materials) that were divided into three sections.
+Participants were first asked to study PowerPoint-style slides (included in the online supplemental materials) that were divided into three sections.
 Although the range of times participants were required or allowed to spend on each section was determined before the study (explained further in the Procedure), within these time restrictions participants could choose how long they studied each slide within a given section (a form of self-paced studying).
-At the end of each section, participants were quizzed on the material for that section (thus we implement the cognitive antidote principle by alternating between study and retrieval practice) and after each response were shown the correct answer (correct-answer feedback).
-These participants completed two posttests, one immediately after training and another one week later.
+At the end of each section, participants were quizzed on the material for that section (thus, we implement the cognitive antidote principle by alternating between study and retrieval practice) and after each response were shown the correct answer (correct-answer feedback).
+These participants completed two posttests, one immediately after training and another 1 week later.
 It is important to note that the first posttest affords participants in the experimental conditions additional retrieval practice, which might further benefit learning (Butler et al., 2017; Carpenter & Yeung, 2017; Eglington & Kang, 2018; Lehman & Karpicke, 2016; Pan & Rickard, 2018).
 For this reason, the first posttest can be viewed as another facet of the training paradigm.

-Participants in a separate, control condition did not receive any training (i.e., were not shown any study materials or presented with any quiz questions) and were only asked to complete a single test, which was identical to the second posttest that participants who received the training paradigm completed.
-Posttest performance was compared between the control group and the trained groups.
+Participants in a separate, control condition did not receive any training (i.e., were not shown any study materials or presented with any quiz questions) and were only asked to

 The control condition was used to assess whether participants in the experimental conditions were indeed able to learn the concepts that were trained, as this condition provides a baseline measure of participants' knowledge of the material.
 Although extensive work has shown that retrieval practice can indeed aid retention (e.g., Carpenter et al., 2009; Carrier & Pashler, 1992; Dunlosky et al., 2013; Kang et al., 2013; Karpicke & Roediger, 2008; Pyc & Rawson, 2010; Roediger & Butler, 2011; Roediger & Karpicke, 2006a, 2006b), most of this literature is limited to direct memorization and does not typically involve true concept learning.
-Moreover, the limited work that has been conducted on this topic has yielded inconclusive results, as some of this work has shown a modest benefit of retrieval practice and testing on concept learning and transfer (Butler, 2010; Butler et al., 2017; Eglington & Kang, 2018; Pan & Rickard, 2018), but other studies have failed to replicate this finding (Peterson & Wissman, 2018; Tran, Rohrer, & Pashler, 2015; van Gog & Kester, 2012; Wissman, Zamary, & Rawson, 2017).
+Moreover, the limited work that has been conducted on this topic has yielded inconclusive results, as some of this work has shown a modest benefit of retrieval practice and testing on concept learning and transfer (Butler, 2010; Butler et al., 2017; Eglington & Kang, 2018; Pan & Rickard, 2018), but other studies have failed to replicate this finding (Peterson & Wissman, 2018; Tran, Rohrer, & Pashler, 2015; van Gog & Kester, 2012; Wissman, Zamary, & Rawson, 2018).
 It is therefore an empirical question as to whether these principles can be used to help people learn ecologically valid, complex concepts.

 The three trained groups were defined according to the format in which they were quizzed during training: recall, recognition, and recall-then-recognition.
-Participants in the recognition condition were provided with multiple-choice quiz questions, and participants in the recall condition were provided with fill-in-the-blank quiz questions.
-Participants in the recall-then-recognition condition responded to each quiz question twice, first with a fill-in-the-blank response and then with a multiple-choice response (multiple-choice options were shown only after the first response was given).
-This ordering was necessary to keep the multiple-choice options from contaminating the recall process for a given question, as the multiple-choice options might serve as memory cues for the correct response, and thereby trivialize the recall process.
+Participants in the recognition condition were provided with multiplechoice quiz questions, and participants in the recall condition were provided with fill-in-theblank quiz questions.
+Participants in the recallthen-recognition condition responded to each quiz question twice, first with a fill-in-the-blank response and then with a multiple-choice response (multiple-choice options were shown only after the first response was given).
+This ordering was necessary to keep the multiplechoice options from contaminating the recall process for a given question, as the multiplechoice options might serve as memory cues for the correct response, and thereby trivialize the recall process.